slugslime14/mod-dungeonmaster/README.md

 3) Re-run cmake and launch a clean build of AzerothCore.
 ```

+You probably need to move the sql/world/base files into data/sql/world/base by yourself and azerothcore and apply the .sql files on its own.

 ## Edit the module's configuration (optional)

 No config available at this time.